isledecomp/reccmp/CONTRIBUTING.md

 pytest .
 ```

-As of this writing, some of the tests still depend on the [Lego Island decompilation project](https://github.com/isledecomp/isle).
-You will need a copy of the _original_ binaries for Lego Island in order to execute all tests.
+As of this writing, some of the tests still depend on the [LEGO Island decompilation project](https://github.com/isledecomp/isle).
+You will need a copy of the _original_ binaries for LEGO Island in order to execute all tests.
 This can be done by
 ```bash
 pytest . --lego1=/path/to/LEGO1.DLL
 ```